Transfer money to United States. Cheap and fast ways to make an international money transfer

 What is the cheapest way to transfer money to United States?

-When you are looking to transfer money to United States it's important that you calculate the total cost of your Malaysian Ringgit to US Dollar transfer.
-You'll want to pay attention to both the upfront fee the provider shows you as well as the MYR/USD exchange rate.
+You'll want to pay attention to both the upfront fee the provider shows you as well as the Malaysian Ringgit/US Dollar exchange rate.

-Often providers will claim to have low, or even no fees, but in reality they're hidden within the exchange rate.
-Right now, the MYR/USD interbank rate is 0.22663.
+Often providers will claim to be a cheap global money transfer provider, with low, or even no fees, but in reality they're hidden within the exchange rate.
+Right now, Malaysian Ringgit/US Dollar interbank rate is 0.21298.
 Whenever you compare fees for transferring money to United States, it can pay off to look at the exchange rate they offer.

 For example, most traditional banks add a hidden markup to the exchange rate they offer you.
-If 1 MYR is 0.22663 USD, your bank can add a 3% exchange rate markup and give you a rate of 1 MYR = 0.23343 USD.
-Depending on how you set up your transfer this could mean that it would cost you more or your recipient could receive less.
+If 1 MYR is 0.21298 USD, your bank can add a 3% exchange rate markup and give you a rate of RM 1 = 0.21937 $

 What is the fastest way to transfer money to United States?